rabbitmq/rabbitmq-website/site/consumers.md

 In this sense a consumer is a subscription for message delivery that has to be registered before deliveries begin and can be cancelled by the application.

-### <a id="consumer-tags" class="anchor" href="#consumer-tags">Consumer Tags</a>

-Every consumer has an identifier that is used by client libraries to determine what handler to invoke for a given delivery.
-Their names vary from protocol to protocol.
-Consumer tags and subscription IDs are two most commonly used terms.
-RabbitMQ documentation tends to use the former.

-Consumer tags are also used to cancel consumers.

 ## <a id="basics" class="anchor" href="#basics">The Basics</a>

 RabbitMQ is a messaging broker.
-It accepts published messages, routes them and, if there were queues to route to, stores them for consumption or immediately delivers to consumers, if any.
+It accepts messages from publishers, routes them and, if there were queues to route to, stores them for consumption or immediately delivers to consumers, if any.